haxorof/ansible-role-docker-ce/README.md

 ## Supported Distributions

-*Note!* Distribution version below having only Python 2.7 only works with Ansible below version 10.0.0 (or below ansible-core 2.17).
-This is because support for Python 2.7 was dropped in Ansible 10.0.0 (ansible-core 2.17).
+*Note!* Some version(s) of distributions listed below only have Python 2.7 installed, these are only compatible with Ansible versions below 10.0.0 (or ansible-core versions below 2.17).
+This is because Python 2.7 support was dropped in Ansible 10.0.0 (ansible-core 2.17).

 - AlmaLinux<sup>1</sup>
 - Amazon Linux<sup>1</sup>